faraz7321/warptools-apptainer/notes/02-troubleshooting.md

 - Use remote build: `apptainer build --remote warptools_cuda118.sif apptainer/warptools_cuda118.def`
 - Build on a workstation (root) and copy the `.sif` to the cluster.

+## TLS/OCI pull errors (`tls: bad record MAC`)

+Symptoms:
+- `conveyor failed to get: error writing layer: local error: tls: bad record MAC`
+- Other transient TLS/connection reset errors when fetching the base image.

+Fixes:
+- Retry the build (the script retries transient pull errors; tune with `APPTAINER_BUILD_RETRIES` and `APPTAINER_BUILD_RETRY_DELAY`).
+- If you are behind a proxy, ensure `HTTP_PROXY`, `HTTPS_PROXY`, and `NO_PROXY` are set correctly.
+- Try a more reliable network or a registry mirror.

 ## `WarpTools` not found

 Symptoms: